Annual Oomycete Molecular Genetics Meeting

 Each year, the network will support a 2-3 day Oomycete Molecular Genetics Meeting (OMG Meeting).
 Usually, the meeting is organized in conjunction with the Asilomar Fungal Genetics Conference or, in alternate years, at a location outside the U.S. Upcoming meetings are listed below.
 They will take place in the spring or summer, and the specific dates and the locations will be announced when available.

-Through funding from the US National Science Foundation, 16 travel awards are available for attendees employed in the United States.
-These awards will provide up to $US 1200 to assist with the costs of travel, food, accommodation and registration for the meeting.
+Through funding from the US Department of Agriculture, 12 travel awards are available for attendees employed in the United States.
+These awards will provide up to $US 1600 to assist with the costs of travel, food, accommodation and registration for the meeting.
 Dependent on additional sponsorship, a very limited number of travel awards ($1600 each) may be available for attendees from countries without established research funding infrastructures.